 The first step in protecting your IP is to tell us about it, via an IP Disclosure.

-Our experts can then help you explore the potential of the IP created through your research, and work with you to protect it.
+Our experts can then work with you to assess the potential of the IP in a timely way, in accordance with our 2-2-2 process.
 Support is available for researchers, including graduate researchers, as well as professional staff who participate in creating University IP.

 Disclosing your IP is important as it ensures you are recognised as a creator of your innovation or discovery.
-As a creator, you will share in any payments the University receives from commercialisation of the IP.
+As a creator, you will share in any net proceeds the University receives from commercialisation of the IP.

 While you may not have concrete plans for your IP at the time of disclosure, doing this early will allow you to explore a research translation pathway in the future.